 How to calculate trendline for stock charts?

 Member

-by patricia , in category: Technical Analysis , 10 months ago
+by patricia , in category: Technical Analysis , a year ago

+How to calculate trendline for stock charts?